mlasitsa/design-decode/UPDATES.md

 I know I am trying to be cheap and I am paying a price for it, so I guess using Open Ai API is the answer
 Maybe I should try deepseek since its cheaper? hehe

+Approach 1:
+Maybe I can try to split elements by header, nav, body, footer for div tag I can just use stack datastucture, if its openeing then add to stack, if its closing then pop top one and push its elements (need to revisit this approach) store them seperately in different variables

+but then I can try to get all of this elements and parse through css and look for ids that I need, once its done, send this to ai componenet by componenet to process ???

+## Updates (02/11/2025)
+Currently prepping for something, didnt have that much time to work on it, but I am exited to be back soon!
+Stay updated!